I am really excited to say that today, alongside some other inspirational women, have launched a book to help inspire young women as part of this

 Here is a video with some alarming stats about the struggles that some young women are presented with.

-‘The Woman I’m Becoming’ is a celebration of World Book Day and International Women’s Day UK, with proceeds providing scholarships to young women nationwide.
+‘The Woman I’m Becoming’ is a celebration of World Book Day and International Women’s Day UK.

 I work to help other women to improve their relationship with money as I believe that money is still such a taboo subject.
 Elements of my story that I share include how I struggled with bullying and eating disorders as a teenager and how these caused me to have an emotional relationship with money.